uwi-mase-2014-ccd/component-home-automation-systems-notification-services/README.md

 ##Component Description
-The purpose of this component is to provide a client with Email Notification
+The purpose of this component is to provide a client with Email Notification.
+It accepts a recipient email address, an email subject and body, and it composes the email and send it to the recipient from the _notifyhas@gmail.com_ email address.

 ##Services
-Email Notification Web Service

-The Email Notification web service was created with the aim of allowing integration with other components and other applications to serve the purpose of alerting a client when an email is sent.
+The _Send Email Notification_ web service is exposed by this component, with the aim of allowing integration with other components and other applications to serve the purpose of alerting a client when an email is sent.

 ###Endpoint
 This component has been deployed to the UWI server at the endpoint: